rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 ```
 #### Openstack Setup and Associate Traits

 * Setup Compute and Controller node for Openstack.
-Compute node should be setup on SGX host machine, Controller node can be any VM machine.
+Compute node should be setup on SGX host machine, Controller node can be any system.
 After the compute/controller setup is done, follow the below steps:

 * IHUB should be installed and configured with Openstack